symbiontik/k3s-gitops/README.md

 You now have a k3OS server node ready for remote configuration.

-### Connect to your Kubernetes cluster
+### Connect to your Kubernetes node

-The majority of interaction with your Kubernetes cluster will occur from a remote development system - in this case, the Mac where you cloned this repo.
+The majority of interaction with your Kubernetes node will occur from a remote development system - in this case, the Mac where you cloned this repo.

 1. Connect to your new k3os node via SSH.